yuayixio/webDeploymentCICD/README.md

 1.)
 Activate GitLab CI for your project (as described in the beginning of this Readme ([How-To](hhttps://docs.gitlab.com/ee/ci/enable_or_disable_ci.html#per-project-user-setting)))
 2.)
 Select Runner on CI settings
     *Settings -> CI/CD -> Runner -> Specific Runner -> Select Runner with Tags "Docker, Ubuntu, onCentOS" ([Link](https://git.scc.kit.edu/utehf/example-web-project/runners/1017)) and press "Activate for this project*
 3.)
-Automatically use the Runner on your next commit
+GitLab now uses the Runner automatically on your next commit (if you created a .gitlab-ci.yml file)
     *Please note that Runner "only" look out for new jobs every 3 seconds, so your pipeline might be stuck for a couple of seconds before executing*